ojalaw/INTOL-MP1/README.md

 [INTOL Wireframe](README-images/Initial-INTOL-Wireframe.pdf "Link to INTOL wireframe")

 There have been some changes since the wireframe was created.
 I have created a new page within the site called 'opportunities' that is not present in the wireframe.
 This was because i felt that the content that i had included could be split into two separate pages.
 I also changed the 'subscribe' page slightly when comparing it to how I had originally anticipated it.
 I originally intended there to be radioboxes within the form and an adjacent text box.
-The reason why I opted for checkboxes as i would like users to have the option to select more than one of the options rather than restricting users to jkust one with the radioboxes.
+The reason why I opted for checkboxes as i would like users to have the option to select more than one of the options rather than restricting users to just one with the radioboxes.
 I also felt the text box didn't add much value.

 ### Future updates
 As the INTOL website continues to evolve, I will continue to refine and improve the design based on feedback from our users and our own observations.
 I am committed to creating a website that is not only visually appealing but also easy to use and navigate, and I look forward to continuing to develop and improve our design over time.